Eligibility requirements for financial aid are:

 The Federal Direct Parent Loan for Undergraduate Students (PLUS) provides loans up to the cost of attendance for an academic year, less other financial aid, to qualifying parents of undergraduate students.
 Repayment usually begins 60 days after the loan is disbursed.
 PLUS loans offer an alternative for students who may not qualify for other forms of aid or provide supplemental funding for those who need additional assistance.

-The American Academy of Art can accept scholarships from most organizations.
+The American Academy of Art College can accept scholarships from most organizations.
 The student applicant is responsible for assessing criteria.

 Students who wish to withdraw from school after attending classes must have an exit interview with the Registrar and complete a Notification of Withdrawal form.
 Students that do not officially withdraw and stop attending, will be withdrawn 14 days from their last day of attendance.
 Withdrawal is complete when all forms have been processed and all financial obligations have been met.
 Transcripts of credits earned are issued only after withdrawal conditions are satisfied.